Breaking News | FG inaugurates committees for COVID-19 recovery

 “This is evident in the support already given by the NGF secretariat which is a policy hub and resource centre that serves as the technical and administrative arm of the NGF. “

-Shittu said that the forum would support peer learning and experience sharing in a bid to distil best practises across the 36 states of the federation in the implementation of the programme.
+Shittu said that the forum would support peer learning and experience sharing in a bid to distill best practises across the 36 states of the federation in the implementation of the programme.

-He also commended the World Bank for the N-CARES programme, expressing belief that it would reflate the economy and deepen governance.

-Dr Abdulkarim Obaje, National Coordinator, Community and Social Development Project (CSDP), an initiative of the Federal Government, said N-CARES programme was aimed at mitigating the effects of COVID-19 pandemic on citizens, infrastructure and the economy.
+Dr Abdulkarim Obaje, National Coordinator, Community, and Social Development Project (CSDP), an initiative of the Federal Government, said N-CARES programme was aimed at mitigating the effects of the COVID-19 pandemic on citizens, infrastructure, and the economy.

 Obaje also assured that the CSDP was technically prepared to provide all that was needed to drive the programme.